sookiemonster/Processing-LiteRoom/README.md

 Jonathan - Created a Navigator class as well as two buttons necessary for loading and saving images.
 I also worked on resizing an image if it was larger than the editor in our program.
 I also made it allow to process one image at a time an infinite amount of time.

 5/25/2021
 Jonathan - Enhanced the load and saving buttons by adding error messages when the user performs an invalid action.
+Also centered the image when loading the image.

 Daniel - Added HSL to RGB conversions for sliders & added label option to WindowObjects.
 Fixed merge conflicts between jBranch & dBranch and updated demo & main branches.